frankframework/frank-manual/docs/source/testing/ladybug/reference/reference.rst

    This is the message you stored with all meaningless spaces omitted.

 #.
 Please go to Testing | Ladybug and press Refresh.
 The test report table to the top should satisfy the following.
 The top row is about adapter "adapterGetIngestedMessage", while the next row is about adapter "adapterIngestMessage".
 To see this, you may have to sort by column "StorageId" or "EndTime".
 #.
-Copy these two test scripts.
+Copy these two test reports.
 IMPORTANT: Use stub strategy "Never"!

    ..
 WARNING::

       If you use stub strategy "Stub all senders", your tests will be less powerfull.
-In this case, your captured test scripts will not really access the database, output from the database being simulated by data within the captured test reports.
+In this case, your captured test reports will not really access the database, output from the database being simulated by data within the captured test reports.
 We want to include real database access in our tests.

 #.
 Go to tab "Test" and press "Refresh".
 You should see the following: